claytantor/ledticker-pi/README.md

 # ledticker-pi
-allows a raspberry pi to open a door with a key code in the cloud.
+allows a raspberry pi to drve an LED display as an IOT devide in AWS.

+## research and background

+* Adafruit RGB Matrix Hat for RPI - https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi
+* Controlling up to three chains of 64x64, 32x32, 16x32 or similar RGB LED displays using Raspberry Pi GPIO - https://github.com/hzeller/rpi-rgb-led-matrix
+* Getting Started With RGB Matrix Panel - https://www.hackster.io/idreams/getting-started-with-rgb-matrix-panel-adaa49

 ## install for python 2.7